AgentOps-AI/agentops/README.md

 ### CrewAI 🛶

-Write Crew agents with observability with only 2 lines of code.
+Build Crew agents with observability with only 2 lines of code.
 Simply set an `AGENTOPS_API_KEY` in your environment, and your crews will get automatic monitoring on the AgentOps dashboard.

 AgentOps is officially supported on Crew's latest rc branch: `crewai==0.28.9rc1`